Oh Happy Band!: Production

 The role of lead character Harry Bennington was originally offered to Gorden Kaye.
 However, Kaye was unavailable and the role was instead offered to Harry Worth.

 Musical sequences in the series were performed by the Aldershot Brass Ensemble.
 A week before the series' premiere on 3 September 1980, British Mouthpiece informed its reader that "a player who took part [in the series] assures our reporter that the actual situations do not try to make the band [Aldershot Brass Ensemble] take part, or make them look foolish, as some of the other shows using bands during the past year have not brought much credit to our movement".

 The theme music, "Oh Happy Band!", was composed by series co-writer David Croft.
 It was performed by the Aldershot Brass Ensemble and sung by the Fred Tomlinson Singers.
-In 1980, an LP record of the theme tune, along with a B-side of "Our Boys Will Shine Tonight", was released by BBC Records.
+In 1980, a 7" single of the theme tune, along with a B-side of "Our Boys Will Shine Tonight", was released by BBC Records.